The Sepoy Mutiny and British India

 would have been in the Balla Hissar, the great fortress that dominated the city

-fortress as British quarters.
-Instead of occupying this nearly impregnable
+British quarters.
+Instead of occupying this nearly impregnable structure, the

-structure, the British eventually built a cantonment on a low, swampy plain
+British eventually built a cantonment on a low, swampy plain outside of Kabul.

-to be adequately defended.
-It was dominated by the Beymaroo Heights, hills
+defended.
+It was dominated by the Beymaroo Heights,

-governed Peshawar to the east of Kabul, as the only barrier to the Sikhs and
+who ruthlessly governed Peshawar to the east of Kabul, as the only barrier to

-Afghans joining together to close off the Khyber Pass to the British.
+the Sikhs and Afghans joining together to close off the Khyber Pass to the

 When in the south,

-Lieutenant Loveday, was taken captive.
-He was horribly treated while in
+political officer, Lieutenant Loveday, was taken captive.
+He was horribly

-captivity and his throat was cut just as a British punitive force approached
+treated while in captivity and his throat was cut just as a British punitive

 As these other events

-their resistance we see the glaring failure of the British to immerse themselves
+In their resistance we see the glaring failure of the British to immerse

-in the local political and cultural situation.
-The Durrani, founders of the
+themselves in the local political and cultural situation.
+The Durrani, founders

-earlier Afghan Empire, and ancestors of Afghanistan's current president Karzai,
+of the earlier Afghan Empire, and ancestors of Afghanistan's current president

-had been heavily oppressed under Dost Mohammad's rule.
-They originally rejoiced
+Karzai, had been heavily oppressed under Dost Mohammad's rule.
+They originally

 * Shortly after one